Most coughs go away on their own within three weeks. There's usually no need to see a GP.

 - chronic obstructive pulmonary disease that is getting worse (COPD) - COPD is a lung condition that causes breathing problems

-Cough lasting 3-8 weeks (sub-acute cough) is often caused by the airways being left over sensitive following an infection, including:
+Cough lasting three to eight weeks (sub-acute cough) is often caused by the airways being left over sensitive following an infection, including:

 - pneumonia and other chest infections